Police said missing Indigenous woman was probably drinking, mom says

 Jennifer's brother, Willie Starr, told the inquiry the family observed a different response when a white woman — Amber McFarland — disappeared later in 2008.
 He pointed to media reports of an extensive search effort, including one day when hundreds of people came out to look for the woman.

-Dozens of family members of missing and murdered Indigenous women have told their stories during five days of hearings in Winnipeg, but a backlog remains.
+Dozens of family members of missing and murdered Indigenous women told their stories during five days of hearings in Winnipeg, but a backlog remains.
 Inquiry officials announced this week there will be three days of hearings next month in the northern Manitoba community of Norway House.

+The next round of hearings are scheduled to start Oct.
+30 in Membertou, N.S.

 Nahanni Fontaine, an NDP legislature member who has worked with families of the missing and murdered, said the federal government must extend the inquiry's two-year time frame.
 She said more time, more resources, such as travel funding, and more emotional supports are needed to ensure every family across the country that wants to be heard is heard fully.